coconut808/ML-AI/week5/README.md

 * Cheap restaurants (less than $20) had an acceptance rate of 70.7%.
 * The more expensive restaurants ($20-$50) had an acceptance rate of 44.1%
 * The "to go" (carry out & take away) option had an acceptance rate of 73.5%.
+* For all the coupons, the expiration date of 1 day (vs 2hours) had a higher acceptance rate across the board.
+So it's possible some subjects did not have time to stop, or did not plan to, on the way to their destination.
+However, there was a possibility that they would stop on the return trip.